 Any dentist who is involved in transitioning his or her practise and staff should provide a written letter to each employee, advising them of the termination of the practise and their associated employment with that practise.
 This letter must have concrete documentation that each employee received it.
 Following this process, the DSO must choose to interview each employee and rehire them (at their discretion).
 This documented break in the chain of employment will go far to protect both the buyer and seller from employment law claims arising from the actions of their counterparts.

 In order to protect your employees in this transition, ask the DSO buyer for retention bonuses or some guarantees of keeping the staff (based on performance metrics).
 If they fail to do this it is a red flag.
 After all, DSOs should be willing to do this and are incentivized to do this.

 Reliable capital resources

 In the process of getting an offer letter, make sure to ask buyers to submit a bank letter or term sheet with the offer.
 This gives peace of mind that the buyer has the money required for the transaction.
 On that note, be wary of buyers who are not prepared and will waste your time.
-Ask buyers up front as to their source of capital and if they own other practices or assets.
+Ask buyers up front as to their source of capital and if they own other practises or assets.
 It is worth emphasizing that a new dentist will only have student loans and low amounts of assets, and it could be difficult for banks to fund them.

 Trust and connections

-Understandably, dentists want to sell their practices to the “right” buyer, at the right price, and they want to make sure they understand the transition process from beginning to end.
+Understandably, dentists want to sell their practises to the “right” buyer, at the right price, and they want to make sure they understand the transition process from beginning to end.
 Working with the right people is key to a positive experience for the seller.
 Sellers want to feel comfortable and know that the people they are working with care about them and have their best interests in mind.
-Working with an experienced, down-to-earth neutral party not only brings peace of mind, it offers what practice owners want the most: trust and connection.
+Working with an experienced, down-to-earth neutral party not only brings peace of mind, it offers what practise owners want the most: trust and connection.
 Beacon Dental Partners will always be open, honest, and direct with you.